Silentor/TreeList/README.md

 ![SearchIMGUIdark-ezgif com-optimize](https://github.com/user-attachments/assets/5340c2c0-a518-4bd4-b943-3c09645ebe5b)

-Drag and drop nodes to move around or copy ( Ctrl+drag ) (IMGUI, light theme).
-There is a small issue with Ctrl+dragging in UIToolkit implementation, drag icon does not change from "move" to "copy" while copy operation is working.
+Drag and drop nodes to move or copy ( Ctrl+drag ) (IMGUI, light theme).
+Note: there is a minor issue with Ctrl+dragging in the UIToolkit implementation—the drag icon does not change from 'move' to 'copy,' even though the copy operation works as expected.

 ![DragNDropIMGUIlight-ezgif com-optimize](https://github.com/user-attachments/assets/416cd5cd-a272-4b3f-9035-cbdf4d32c056)

-Work with prefabs (apply, revert) and copy/paste of entire tree property, tree node value and properties of complex node levels (UIToolkit, light theme).
-Sorry for the themed context menu for node values, I didn't find a way to hook up the native context menu without ruining native menu for separate node values.
+Work with prefabs (apply and revert) and copy/paste operations for the entire tree property, individual tree node values, and properties of complex node levels (UIToolkit light theme).
+Apologies for the custom context menu for node values—I couldn't find a way to integrate the native context menu without disrupting the native menu for separate node values.

 ![PrefabUITklight-ezgif com-optimize](https://github.com/user-attachments/assets/a00fc505-3b18-482f-abb8-81131a39fbc4)

-TreeList inspector tries hard to support custom property drawers for values (dynamic height includes), property attributes like Header etc. Even for IMGUI inspector (dark theme).
+The TreeList inspector makes a strong effort to support custom property drawers for properties, including dynamic heights, and decorators such as 'Header.'
+This support is also available for the IMGUI inspector.

 ![CustomDrawersIMGUIdark-ezgif com-optimize](https://github.com/user-attachments/assets/11e1f6c8-5c1e-486a-89e5-15eb89ea1208)

-I have tested editor performance for a random tree with 1000 nodes and ~15 depth and editor responsiveness was quite good.
+I tested the editor's performance with a randomly generated tree containing 1,000 nodes and approximately 15 levels of depth.
+The editor's responsiveness was notably good.

 # Questions?
 Feel free to post your question in [Discussions](https://github.com/Silentor/TreeList/discussions/)